EVRAG/yandex_prompts/README.md

 - All stage definitions live in `shared/gameConfig.json`.
 - `GameStateManager` is the single source of truth.
 - Socket.IO keeps admin/display/player clients in sync in realtime.
-- Player answers are moderated/scored via OpenAI before scores are applied.
+- Player answers are moderated/scored via Yandex GPT before scores are applied.
 - UI is now branded with Yandex-style yellow/black, with `YS Display` font.
-- Known gaps: persistence, auth, OpenAI dependency, queueing, resiliency.
+- Known gaps: persistence, auth, Yandex GPT dependency, queueing, resiliency.

 This document should give enough detail to maintain, extend, or containerize the system.
 Update it as architecture evolves.***